kushalasarkar/hungerbounce/README.md

 # Tired of unlimited food surfing.
-# Taking longer time decide what to eat than the delivery time.
+# Taking longer time deciding what to eat than the delivery time.
 # We made it easy for you.
-# Live swiggy data but lot more consice.
+# Live swiggy data but lot more concise.
 # No more unlimited scroling
 # Here are the top picks and there top dishes.
 # Enjoy